Dada: Music

-Centres and chronology
+Circulation

-Dada’s principal centres included Zürich (1916–), New York (c.
-1915–23), Berlin (c.
-1918–20), Cologne and Hannover (c.
-1919–20), and Paris (c.
-1919–24), each with distinct emphases—from performance and poetry in Zürich to politically charged photomontage in Berlin and object‑based experiments in New York.
-By the mid‑1920s, Dada’s energies in Paris merged into Surrealism, while its strategies of appropriation, performance, and institutional critique continued to inform later avant‑gardes.
+Dada's principal centres included Zürich (1916–), New York (c.
+1915), Berlin (c.
+1918), Cologne and Hannover (c.
+1919), and Paris (c.
+1919), each with distinct emphases—from performance and poetry in Zürich to politically charged photomontage in Berlin and object‑based experiments in New York.
+By the mid‑1920s, Dada's energies in Paris merged into Surrealism, while its strategies of appropriation, performance, and institutional critique continued to inform later avant‑gardes.

-Publications and images

-Dada circulated through journals and small‑press publications (e.g., Cabaret Voltaire, Dada, 391, Dadaphone), posters, cards, and broadsides that combined texts, images, and typographic experiments.
+Dada circulated through journals and small‑press publications (e.g., Cabaret Voltaire, Dada, 391) posters, cards, and broadsides that combined texts, images, and typographic experiments.